pnnl/ruleset-checking-tool/docs/ruleset_functions/get_spaces_served_by_SWH_use.md

 - find the building_segment that contains this swh_use by looking through each building segment: `for building_segment in RMD.building_segments:`
     - check if the swh_use is in this building segment: `if swh_use in building_segment.service_water_heating_uses:`
         - create a list of spaces: `spaces = []`
-        - look eat each building segment: `for building_segment in RMD.building_segments`
+        - look at each building segment: `for building_segment in RMD.building_segments`
             - check if the swh_use is in this building_segment: `if swh_use in building_segment.service_water_heating_uses:`
                 - look at each space in the building segment to see which of them reference the swh_use: `for space in building_segment.spaces:`
                     - if the swh_use ID is in the list of space ServiceWaterHeatingUses, then the space is one of the spaces and we add it to the list: `if swh_use.id in space.service_water_heating_uses: spaces << space`
         - here, we check whether there are any spaces applied to the swh_use.
-If no spaces are applied, then this use applies to all spaces in the building_segment: `if len(spaces) == 0: spaces = building_segment.spaces`
+If no spaces are applied, and the service water heating use units are not POWER or VOLUME, then this use applies to all spaces in the building_segment: `if len(spaces) == 0:`
+            - check if the swh use use_units are not POWER or VOLUME.
+Service water heating uses with use units power or volume are only counted once, unless they are expicitly assigned to multiple spaces: `if swh_use.use_units not in ["POWER","VOLUME"]: spaces = building_segment.spaces`
         - convert the list of spaces to a list of space ids: `space_ids = [space.id for space in spaces]
         - return space_ids: `return space_ids`